tndatacommons/tndata_backend/tndata_backend/goals/api_docs/goalviewset_v2.md

 ## Enrolling a user in a Goal

 You may also enroll a user in a goal, directly.
+To do so, send a POST reuest to `/api/goals/{id}/enroll/`, including the following information:

+    {
+        'category': ID,  // Optional, the parent category's ID.
+    }

 ## Filtering